A Discussion with Reverend Clark Lobenstine, Executive Director of the InterFaith Conference of Metropolitan Washington

 November 3, 2011

-In this conversation from November 3, 2011, Reverend Clark Lobenstine shares his background in interfaith dialogue and community service with Nafees Ahmed, a Berkley Center Research Assistant.
+Background: In this conversation from November 3, 2011, Reverend Clark Lobenstine shares his background in interfaith dialogue and community service with Nafees Ahmed, a Berkley Center Research Assistant.
 Rev. Lobenstine serves as the Executive Director of the InterFaith Conference of Metropolitan Washington (IFC).
 He is also the Parish Associate (volunteer assistant minister) at the Silver Spring Presbyterian Church.
-In this conversation he reflects on the work of the IFC does in the Washington DC community and shares advice on how to spread interfaith work, calling all Hoyas to action.
+In this conversation he reflects on the work of the IFC does in the Washington, D.C. community and shares advice on how to spread interfaith work, calling all Hoyas to action.

 Tell me about your personal journey into interfaith work.

-I grew up as the son of a foreign service officer and I lived in five countries by the time I was ten years old.
+I grew up as the son of a foreign service officer and I lived in five countries by the time I was 10 years old.
 I was born in Bogotá, and have lived in Peru and Germany.
 In the process I lived in Beirut, Lebanon were I lived two blocks from a mosque and heard the call to prayer five times a day.

-My real introduction to Islam and other world religions was when I joined the InterFaith Conference as the first Executive Director in 1979, thirty-two years ago.
+My real introduction to Islam and other world religions was when I joined the InterFaith Conference as the first Executive Director in 1979, 32 years ago.
 Early on in the Interfaith Conference I went to a retreat at a volunteer service center on InterFaith through InterFace.
 It was a chance for people of diverse faiths to meet face-to-face and talk between Muslims and Christians, for example.

 More recently we have published a book, in which a practitioner of each of our eleven represented religions at the Interfaith Conference answers the same set of 42 questions.
 It is now a resource particularly for high school teachers who expressed their deep appreciation.
 It is useful because it is an insider’s perspective and answers the same set of 42 questions across the board.
 Since this is a living document we also publish supplements about the symbols and values of each faith.
 We just published one on the environment, one on freedom, and one on scriptures of different religions.
 For the scriptural supplement, we included the passages that unify and divide us, and how different believers understand those passages.

 In terms of my personal background, I was in Beirut from first to third grade.
 The community school we went to was American.
 I remember running around the track at American University in Beirut.
 So interfaith community building was instilled in me at a young age.
 This was largely due to the views of my parents, we were involved in the church, and every Sunday we would invite various guests over for dinner.
-My grandfather was a Presbyterian minister and missionary in China for thirty-two years.
+My grandfather was a Presbyterian minister and missionary in China for 32 years.
 My mom was a social activist.
 Because of this background I had experience with social activism and interfaith dialogue from a young age.
 Also, my father was a diplomat and I learned a lot from him in my ability to be diplomatic with others.

 The IFC works not only in interfaith dialogue but also interfaith action.
 Could you please speak to that?